FossCrunch/Pro/_posts/Technology/2018-05-01-After Facebook, Twitter get caught in the Cambridge analytica scandal.md

 ---
 layout: article
+post: true
+postid: ns0001
 title: After Facebook, Twitter get caught in the Cambridge analytica scandal
 date: 2018-05-01 10:30
+author: Naveen Sankar
+twitter: Naveensan_Tweet
 category: Technology
+keywords: [Fosscrunch, twitter, cambridge-analytica, scandal, facebook scandal, Social Media, Analytica, Donald Trump presidential campaign]
 tags: twitter cambridge-analytica scandal facebook-scandal Social-Media Analytica Donald-Trump-presidential-campaign
-author: Naveen Sankar
 permalink: twitter-cambridge-analytica-scandal/
 description: After the Facebook data scandal, it has now come to notice that Twitter had also sold users' data to a Cambridge Analytica researcher who gathered the data of nearly 87 million Facebook users without their knowledge.
 imageurl: /assets/img/main/2018-05-01-twitter-scandal.jpg
 thumbimageurl: /assets/img/thumbnail/2018-05-01-twitter-scandal.jpg
-sideimg: /assets/img/sideimg/2018-05-01-twitter-scandal.jpg
-post: true
+posterurl: /assets/img/poster/2018-05-01-twitter-scandal.jpg
+reference: [India Today]

 ---

-<span class="first-letter">A</span>fter the Facebook data scandal, it has now come to notice that Twitter had also sold users' data to a Cambridge Analytica researcher who gathered the data of nearly 87 million Facebook users without their knowledge.
+<span class="first-letter">A</span>fter the Facebook data scandal, it has now come to notice that Twitter had also sold users' data to a Cambridge Analytica researcher who gathered the data of nearly <b>87 million</b> Facebook users without their knowledge.
 <br>

-According to the report, Twitter sold public data access in 2015 to Aleksandr Kogan, then a psychology researcher with University of Cambridge and his company Global Science Research (GSR).
+According to the report, Twitter sold public data access in 2015 to <b>Aleksandr Kogan</b>, then a psychology researcher with University of Cambridge and his company Global Science Research <b>(GSR)</b>.
 <br>

 Twitter confirmed its relationship with DrKogan’s firm Global Science Research yesterday, revealing it allowed the firm to harvest “a random sample of public tweets for a five-month period from December 2014 to April 2015”.